Porsche 924: History

 The 924 was sold in Japan at Mizwa Motors dealerships that specialize in North American and European vehicles, with left hand drive for its entire generation.
-Sales were helped by the fact that it was in compliance with Japanese Government dimension regulations with regards to its engine displacement and exterior dimensions.

 A five-speed transmission, available in normally aspirated cars (type 016) starting in 1979 and standard on all turbos (type G31), was a dog-leg shift pattern Porsche unit, with first gear below reverse on the left side.
 This was robust, but expensive due to some 915 internal parts, and was replaced for 1980 with a normal H-pattern Audi five-speed on all non-turbo cars.
 This lighter duty design was originally not used on the more powerful 924 Turbo.
 The brakes were solid discs at the front and drums at the rear.
 The car was criticized in Car and Driver magazine for this braking arrangement, which was viewed as a step backward from the 914's standard four-wheel disc brakes.
 However, four-wheel disc brakes, five stud hubs and alloys from the 924 Turbo were available on the base 924 as an "S" package starting with the 1980 model year.
 Also, standard brakes could be optioned on the turbo as a cost-saving measure.

 The overall styling was created by Dutch designer Harm Lagaay, a member of the Porsche styling team, with the folding headlights, sloping bonnet line and grille-less nose giving the car its popular wedge shape.
 The car went on sale in the US in July 1976 as a 1977 model with a base price of $9,395.
 Porsche made small improvements to the 924 each model year between 1977 and 1985, but nothing major was changed on non-turbo cars.
 Turbo charged variants received many different, non-VW sourced parts, throughout the drive train, and when optioned with the M471 disc brake package and forged 16" wheels, the car was twice as expensive as a standard model.
-Its appearance has been credited as the inspiration for the second generation Mazda RX-7.

-While the car was praised for its styling, handling, fuel economy, and reliability, it was harshly written up in the automotive press for its very poor performance, especially with the US spec cars.
+While the car was praised for its styling, handling, fuel economy, and reliability, it was harshly written up in the automotive press for its lack of power, especially with the US-spec engine.
 With only 95–110 hp, rapid acceleration was simply not an option, but the Porsche name carried with it higher expectations.
 When the 924 Turbo models came out, Car and Driver magazine proclaimed the car "Fast...at Last!"
 The later 924S had performance on par with the Turbo, but with much improved reliability, and at less cost.
 The 1981 and 1982 Turbos and the associated special variants are garnering interest in collector circles, and while many still exist, excellent examples of the cars are quite scarce as of today.

 The 924 was discontinued in 1988, with Porsche concentrating on producing the faster 944 as its entry-level model.